gsidsid/SoftSysCHorses/reports/final.md

 #endif
 ```

-So that the amount of threads is 'correct' for as many linux machines as we can manage, we pass the amount of threads from a CMake call to nproc in [src/CMakeLists.txt](../src/CMakeLists.txt):
+So that the amount of threads is 'correct' for as many linux machines as we can manage, we pass the amount of threads from a CMake call to nproc in [src/CMakeLists.txt](../src/CMakeLists.txt).
+In the case of a windows machine, we set the amount of threads to 8 as we could not find reasonable windows command for this purpose:

 ``` CMake
 if(NOT DEFINED NTHREADS)